 Physical Quirks (deleterious)

 Abnormal Attribute: individuals with an abnormal attribute just 'aren't right'.
 Something about them is clearly weird in an obvious fashion - not so much as to grant them any sort of special power, but such an attribute may be a side effect of any powers the character has.
 This can range from really big ears to extra fingers to a vestigial tail to hair that grows, say, a quarter inch per day.

 Addiction: an addict is someone who is currently, or was at one point in their life, physically addicted to some substance or another.
-Those who fall under this umbrella are susceptible to feeding their addiction under stress, and must pass a Willpower ACT roll at -2 RS in order to avoid partaking of whatever it is they're addicted to under such conditions - assuming they have some handy, that is.
+Those who fall under this umbrella are susceptible to feeding their addiction under stress, and must pass a Willpower ACT roll at -2 RS to avoid partaking of whatever it is they're addicted to under such conditions, for each level of addiction they suffer under.

 Albinism: the result of a congenital lack of certain pigments, albinism can express itself as either a lack of coloration in either the eyes, or the eyes, hair, and skin.
 Either way, an albino is sensitive to bright lights, resisting such at a -2 RS.
 If one's skin is albinic, they are subject to a -2 RS penalty to resist ultraviolet radiation assaults, as well as being easily blinded by bright light.

 Allergy: an allergy is a heightened vulnerability to certain attacks or substances.
 Not quite a weakness, per se, an allergy inflicts a -2 RS penalty towards resisting whatever the character is allergic to, for each level taken.
 This can be any direct form of damage (radiation, Karmic attacks), a toxic substance, or even something 'normal' in the environment the character is especially susceptible to.